wjzhengsh/blockchain/howto/ibp-console-smart-contracts.md

 4. What happens when I remove an organization from my private data collection?

-   The peers in that organization will continue to store data in the private data collection until it's ledger reaches the block that removes it's membership from the collection.
+   The peers in that organization will continue to store data in the private data collection until its ledger reaches the block that removes its membership from the collection.
 After that occurs, the peers will not receive private data in any future transactions, and _clients_ of that organization will no longer be able to query the private data via chaincode from any peer.

 ## Private data
 {: #ibp-console-smart-contracts-private-data}

 Private data is a feature of Hyperledger Fabric networks at version 1.2 or higher and is used to keep sensitive information private from other organization members **on a channel**.
 Data privacy is achieved through the use of [private data collections  ![External link icon")](../images/external_link.svg "External link icon")](https://hyperledger-fabric.readthedocs.io/en/release-1.4/private-data/private-data.html#what-is-a-private-data-collection "What is a private data collection?").
 For example, several wholesalers and a set of farmers might be joined to a single channel.
 If a farmer and a wholesaler want to transact privately, they can create a channel for this purpose.
 But they can also decide to create a private data collection on the smart contract that governs their business interactions to maintain privacy over sensitive aspects of the sale, such as the price, without having to create a secondary channel.
 To learn more about when to use private data within a blockchain, visit the [Private Data ![External link icon")](../images/external_link.svg "External link icon")](https://hyperledger-fabric.readthedocs.io/en/release-1.4/private-data/private-data.html#private-data "Private data") concept article in the Fabric documentation.

-In order to use private data with {{site.data.keyword.blockchainfull_notm}} Platform free 2.0 beta, the following three conditions must be satisfied:
+In order to use private data with {{site.data.keyword.blockchainfull_notm}} Platform, the following three conditions must be satisfied:
 1. **Define the private data collection.** A private data collection file can be added to your smart contract.
 Then, at runtime, your client application can use private data specific chaincode APIs to input and retrieve data from the collection.
 For more information about how to use private data collections with your smart contract, see the Fabric SDK tutorial on [Using private data ![External link icon](../images/external_link.svg "External link icon")](https://fabric-sdk-node.github.io/tutorial-private-data.html "How to use Private Data") in the Fabric SDK documentation.

 2. **Install and instantiate the smart contract.** Once the smart contract private data collection has been defined, you need to install the smart contract on the peers that are members of the channel.
 When you instantiate the smart contract on the channel by using the console, you need to upload the collection configuration JSON file.
 For more information on how to [create a collection definition JSON file ![External link icon](../images/external_link.svg "External link icon")](https://fabric-sdk-node.github.io/tutorial-private-data.html "How to use private data") see the Fabric SDK documentation topic.

   Instead of using the console to install and instantiate your smart contract with a collection config file, you can also use the Fabric SDK.
 Those instructions are also available under [How to use private data ![External link icon](../images/external_link.svg "External link icon")](https://fabric-sdk-node.github.io/release-1.4/tutorial-private-data.html "how to use private data") in the Node SDK documentation.

-  **Note:** A client needs to be an admin of your peer in order to install or instantitate a smart contract using the SDK.
-Therefore, you need to download the certificates of the peer admin identity from your console wallet and pass the peer admin's public and private key to directly to the SDK instead of creating an application identity.
+  **Note:** A client needs to be an admin of your peer in order to install or instantiate a smart contract using the SDK.
+Therefore, you need to download the certificates of the peer admin identity from your console wallet and pass the peer admin's signing certificate and private key to directly to the SDK instead of creating an application identity.
 For an example of how to pass a key pair to the SDK, see [Connecting to your network using low level Fabric SDK APIs](/docs/services/blockchain/howto/ibp-console-create-app.html#ibp-console-app-low-level).

 3. **Configure anchor peers.** Because cross organizational [gossip ![External link icon](../images/external_link.svg "External link icon")](https://hyperledger-fabric.readthedocs.io/en/release-1.4/gossip.html "Gossip data dissemination protocol") must be enabled for private data to work, an anchor peer must exist for each organization in the collection definition.
 Refer to this information for [how to configure anchor peers](/docs/services/blockchain/howto/ibp-console-govern.html#ibp-console-govern-channels-anchor-peers) on your network.